The Shaver Mythos is one madman's story of how our world came to be.

 If you look into it, these stories are indicative of Shaver's lack of faith in free will.
 As mentioned earlier, our behaviour is seldom ever up to us as individuals but rather dictated by the forces that surround us, whether good or evil.
 The protagonist, Mutan Mion, is a ro, which is a being that is directly controlled by other forces.
 This isn't portrayed as anything existentially frightening but rather brushed off as a fact of life.

 Richard Sharpe Shaver was a real kooky character if there ever was one.
-He's perhaps the least obscure as far as they go.
+He's perhaps the least obscure as far as outsider artists go.
 In fact he's talked about on all sorts of websites, but what irks me is that they don't cover his Mystery in any detail.
 (Save for that Jackalope podcast because they did it better than I ever could.
 If you wanna read about the man himself click that link I just dropped.)

 Well, I don't remember much about him but I know he...

-Okay!
-Now on to the Shaver Mystery!
+Okay, Now on to the Shaver Mystery!